WillDenby/nowpy/README.md

 Timezone: Europe/London
 ```

 **nowpy** creates a unique virtual environment for every directory you run `nowpy` from.
-It also removes unused ones automatically.
+It also removes unused ones automatically over time (only five ever exist).
 But if you ever want to reset the virtual environment in a directory that you're using, just use the `--reset` option:

 ```sh
 nowpy --reset
 ```

 That's all!

 ## Roadmap

-- Stop **nowpy** from trying to treat "batteries included" imports (e.g. `import os`) as packages to be imported from PyPI.
+- Include substitution reconciliation for common packages whose PyPI name is different to their `import` name.
+E.g. `pip install scikit-learn` -> `import sklearn`.
 - Enable **nowpy** to find packages required by generic `pyproject.toml` files, not just "Poetry-flavoured" ones.
-- Allow **nowpy** to trace local imports.
-- Make the venv clean operation simpler

-## Contributing

-Pull requests are welcome.

 ## License